 Over half of the UK's 3 million Muslims are under 24 years old.
 Katwala argues that young people deserve an inclusive narrative and that a shared look at history is a necessary part of a shared society, with equal ownership over what it means to be British.

-On the 27th of October at the Forum for New Diplomacy in London, UNESCO Director-General Irina Bokova highlighted the importance of preserving and teaching history, referencing the destruction of historical artefacts and heritage sites by the Islamic State in Syria and Iraq.
+On October 27 at the Forum for New Diplomacy in London, UNESCO Director-General Irina Bokova highlighted the importance of preserving and teaching history, referencing the destruction of historical artifacts and heritage sites by the Islamic State in Syria and Iraq.
 Since the start of the war in Syria, hundreds of thousands of refugees have experienced the same kind of horrors that have haunted World War veterans across the past century and into old age.
-Whether that's suffocating chemical weapons, ethnic and cultural cleansing campaigns or the annihilation of homes and cities, there's a straight-forward and disturbing parallel between the suffering of the displaced people of Syria and Iraq and the people of early 20th century Europe.
+Whether that's suffocating chemical weapons, ethnic ,and cultural cleansing campaigns, or the annihilation of homes and cities, there's a straight-forward and disturbing parallel between the suffering of the displaced people of Syria and Iraq and the people of early 20th century Europe.

 Human rights lawyer and parliamentary researcher Hayyan Ayaz Bhabha tells me that Bokova's words hold equally true when it comes to limited Western narratives around the Muslim veterans of both World Wars.
 "To sow a positive sense of identity and belonging in Europe among Muslims today, [against a] background of such negativity, it's essential we preserve and teach the heritage and history of Muslims from around the world.
 The men and women of MENA, like many of the British soldiers and officers, had no stake in the European war that erupted in August 1914."